Mourning the summer of 1862

 They were among the many Dakota who helped settlers escape during the 1862 war, but they too were banished.

-I spend much of the weekend at their traditional wacipi, or powwow. watching the dancers and listening to drums.
-Before I go home, I stop to say goodbye to Dinesen.
+I spent much of the weekend at their traditional wacipi, or powwow. watching the dancers and listening to drums.
+Before I went home, I stopped to say goodbye to Dinesen.

-As we chat, I leaf through a book by Curtis Dahlin, "Dakota Uprising Victims, Gravestones & Stories."
+As we chatted, I leafed through a book by Curtis Dahlin, "Dakota Uprising Victims, Gravestones & Stories."
 The accounts of violence against settlers are graphic.

-"After I read it, I was mad," Dinesen admits.
+"After I read it, I was mad," Dinesen admitted.
 "You get really torn when you start looking into this story."

 No, it's not a pretty story.
 Unfortunately, it's all ours.

 Trip Tips: Learning about the U.S.-Dakota War of 1862

 Background: The Minnesota Historical Society maintains a website about the events of 1862.